firedancer-io/firedancer/book/guide/initializing.md

 The `fini` mode will unmount the two filesystems, and remove them from `/mnt/.fd/`, although it will leave the `/mnt/.fd/` directory in place.
 The `fini` mode will not succeed if memory from the mounts is mapped into a running process.

-This will return the huge and gigantic pages that Firedancer had reserved to the global kernel pool, although we will not decrease the global pool size, even if it was earlier increased during `init`.
+If fini succeeds, the huge and gigantic pages that Firedancer had reserved will be returned to the kernel global pool so they can be used by other programs, but the global pool size will not be decreased, even if it was earlier increased during `init`.

 ::: tip TIP